 Exercise also helps people with high blood pressure, balance problems or difficulty walking.

-Many physical activities – such as brisk walking, raking leaves or taking the stairs – are free or low cost and don’t require special equipment.
+Many physical activities – such as brisk walking, raking leaves or taking the stairs – are free or low-cost and don’t require special equipment.
+You don’t have to join a gym to exercise.

 Be creative and check out an exercise video from your local library or setup a fitness center in your home.
 Be sure to use it though, otherwise it may just collect dust or worse, the clothes you wore today.